nforgeio/neonKUBE/README.md

 Note that the build environment currently assumes that only one Windows user will be acting as a developer on any given workstation.
 Developers cannot share a computer.
 ## Workstation Configuration

-Follow steps below to configure a development or test workstation.
+Follow the steps below to configure a development or test workstation:

 1. Make sure that Windows is **fully updated**.

 2. I highly recommend that you configure Windows to display hidden files: